ArcadeTV/neogeo-menu/README.md

 _This aims to be an alternative menu for a modded chinese 161in1 v3 multicart that was fully reverse engineered by vortex in 2023._

+Please see this [flowchart](https://raw.githubusercontent.com/ArcadeTV/neogeo-menu/main/161in1v3_mod_flowchart.pdf), it outlines the process of modding a cartridge.
+A full writeup with all the details is currently not available.

 ---

 ## Building